BIPO-AISG-SMU/demand-forecasting/docs/training-pipeline.md

 1. Modular Design: Each component is modular for easy maintenance and updates.
 2. Decoupling: Pipeline stages are designed to work independently, allowing for easier testing and modifications.
 3. Configurability: Most components are configurable through config files, allowing for easy adjustments.
+4. Containerization: Contains training pipeline application which can be easily deployed in user's environment.
+Experiment tracking (MLflow) is excluded from the Docker container to allow user the option to decide if they want to use MLflow.

 ### Flowchart
 The diagram below provides a high-level overview of the training pipeline's process flow.